Home Care Services Covered by Medicaid

 Laundry

 While many wouldn’t think of doing laundry as a strenuous activity, seniors know that lifting and bending and carrying things can wear them out.
-At-home care aides can wash, dry, iron and fold your laundry to ease the burden.
+At-home care aides ease this burden by taking over tasks such as washing, drying, ironing, and folding clothes, bed linens, and towels.

 Meal preparation and planning